-Resort Entry
+Resort Entry and Lift Passes

-Resort Entry passes for vehicles will only be arranged through the office if current registration vehicle details have been supplied to the office prior to the event.
-We have a sponsorship arrangement with the resorts and passes are supplied free of charge, if the resort receives the car registration information far enough in advance.
-Resorts require a minimum of 48 hours' notice (longer for weekends) to process complimentary entry.
-If, for any unforeseen reason you are required to pay for entry, you will be reimbursed upon supplying a receipt to the APSI office.
+Resort Entry passes for vehicles and lift passes for ski resorts will only be arranged through the office if your employment details are up to date prior to the event.
+ASAA resort employees will receive a lift pass free of charge.
+Resorts require a minimum of 48 hours notice (longer for weekends) to process complimentary entry.
+If, for any unforeseen reason you are required to pay for resort entry or a lift pass, you will be reimbursed upon supplying a receipt to the APSI office.